 - 1.6 (often as adjective packed) (Of a large number of people) crowd into and fill (a room, building, or place): the waiting room was packedMore example sentences

 - A large proportion of the crowd took shelter in the few tents provided on site, which then became impossible to use for their intended purpose due to the huge numbers packed inside.

 - The Kohl Center was filled to capacity as 19,790 fans packed the stands to see the game.

 - Drawn in part by the buzz surrounding the film, people packed the theaters and formed long lines for tickets.

-- 2.2Cover, surround, or fill (something): if you have a nosebleed, try packing the nostrils with cotton woolMore example sentences
+- 1.7Cover, surround, or fill (something): he packed the wounds with healing malaguettaMore example sentences

 - Numerous small vacuoles pack the bundle sheath cell and the walls of these cells are not folded.